-Recovering But Still Uncertain Economic Conditions.
-Since 2010, commercial real estate markets have broadly recovered around the world, although at different speeds and different levels of strength.
-Commercial values in most markets have been rising, though at varying rates of growth.
-Cross-border transaction volumes were nearly back to the levels of the previous cycle by the end of 2010, and have continued to increase.
-However, beginning in 2011 and continuing through 2012, additional uncertainty has been injected into the markets by the political and economic challenges that arose within the European Union, particularly as they influenced the credit quality of sovereign bonds issued by various European countries and the stability and liquidity of European banks.
-Additionally, continued stubborn levels of unemployment and concern about the levels of public debt, tax policy, fiscal policy and areas of economic weakness in the United States continued to tamp down economic recovery, although there have been signs of gradual albeit still slow improvement.
-Political change and uncertainty, combined with slower than previous growth, also led to questions about the ability of certain countries in Asia, particularly China and India, to continue to develop at historical rates.
-Due to the continuing uncertainties, a significant weight of equity capital has been targeting the most high quality prime real estate assets across all sectors, with prime yields continuing to compress due to the low supply of high quality assets to meet investor demand.
-Prime capital values have been rising over the last two years, most notably in many of the world's top office markets.
-Leasing conditions also have broadly improved worldwide although progress continues to trail the recovery in global capital markets.
+During 2011 and 2012, additional uncertainty was injected into the markets by the political and economic challenges that arose within the European Union, particularly as they influenced the credit quality of sovereign bonds issued by various European countries and the stability and liquidity of European banks.
+These pressures remain, although they appear to have moderated during 2013.
+Additionally, continued stubborn levels of unemployment and concern about the levels of public debt, pension obligations, tax policy, fiscal policy and areas of economic weakness in the United States continued to tamp down economic recovery through 2012, although these issues have seemed to moderate during 2013 and were not sufficiently negative to restrain strong performance of the U.S. equity markets.
+Political change and uncertainty, combined with slower than previous growth, also have led to questions that largely remained during 2013 about the ability of certain countries in Asia, particularly China and India, to continue to develop at historical rates.
+Conditions in the Middle East remained unstable during 2013, so there is not much more clarity in that region than there was a year ago.
+Commercial interests in the business potential of the more stable African countries appeared to continue to expand during 2013.

 Increasing Demand for Global Services and Globalization of Capital Flows.
-Many corporations based in countries around the world have pursued growth opportunities in international markets.
+Many corporations have continued to pursue growth opportunities in international markets.
 Many are striving to control costs by outsourcing or offshoring non-core business activities.
-Both trends have increased the demand for global real estate services, including facilities management, tenant representation and leasing, property and energy management services.
+Both trends have increased the demand for global real estate services, including facility management, tenant representation and leasing, and property and energy management services.
 We believe that these trends will favor real estate service providers with the capability to provide services-and consistently high service levels-in multiple markets around the world.
-The highly competitive marketplace for the services we provide, combined with financial pressures experienced by certain of our competitors have, however, negatively impacted fees within some of our service lines.
+The highly competitive marketplace for the services we provide, combined with financial pressures experienced by certain of our competitors have, however, continued to put negative pressure on fees within some of our service lines.

 Additionally, real estate capital flows have become increasingly global, as more assets are marketed internationally and as more investors seek real estate investment opportunities beyond their own borders.
 This trend has created new opportunities for investment managers equipped to facilitate international real estate capital flows and execute cross-border real estate transactions.
+One example we have seen in particular is that London residential real estate has become a type of "reserve currency" for wealthy individuals from other countries who are seeking stability in their investment holdings.

 Growth of Outsourcing.
-In recent years outsourcing of professional real estate services has increased substantially, as corporations have focused corporate resources on core competencies.
+In recent years outsourcing of professional real estate services has increased substantially, as corporations focused corporate resources on core competencies.
 Although some continue to unbundle and separate the sources of their real estate services, large users of commercial real estate services continue to demonstrate an overall preference for working with single-source service providers able to operate locally, regionally and globally.
-The ability to offer a full range of services on this scale requires significant corporate infrastructure investment, including information technology applications and personnel training.
+The ability to offer a full range of services on this scale requires significant infrastructure investment, including information technology applications and personnel training.
 Smaller regional and local real estate service firms, with limited resources, are less able to make such investments.
 In addition, public and other non-corporate users of real estate, including government agencies and health and educational institutions, have begun to outsource real estate activities as a means of reducing costs.
 As a result, we believe there continues to be significant growth opportunities for firms like ours that can provide integrated real estate services across many geographic markets.

-Over the three-year period including 2012, our Corporate Solutions business has continued to expand its client base as follows:
+In 2013, our Corporate Solutions business has continued to expand its client base as follows: